-When considering Lloyd's central charges in calculating future expenses, agents should plan that run-off levies will remain at existing rates for 2007 and beyond.
+When considering Lloyd's central charges in calculating future expenses, agents should plan that members' subscriptions will be 0.5% of capacity and central fund contributions 1% of capacity for 2007.
 Agents should assume that the syndicate loan will be repaid on the expected date and annual interest payments will be paid.